Floorp-Projects/Floorp/toolkit/components/telemetry/docs/concepts/pings.rst

 Ping types
 ==========

+We send Telemetry with different ping types.
+The :doc:`main <../data/main-ping>` ping is the ping that contains the bulk of the Telemetry measurements for Firefox.
+For more specific use-cases, we also send other custom ping types.

+Examples are:

-* :doc:`main <main-ping>` - contains the information collected by Telemetry (Histograms, hang stacks, ...)
+* :doc:`main <../data/main-ping>` - contains the information collected by Telemetry (Histograms, hang stacks, ...)
-* :doc:`saved-session <main-ping>` - has the same format as a main ping, but it contains the *"classic"* Telemetry payload with measurements covering the whole browser session.
+* :doc:`saved-session <../data/main-ping>` - has the same format as a main ping, but it contains the *"classic"* Telemetry payload with measurements covering the whole browser session.
 This is only a separate type to make storage of saved-session easier server-side.
 This is temporary and will be removed soon.
-* :doc:`crash <crash-ping>` - a ping that is captured and sent after Firefox crashes.
+* :doc:`crash <../data/crash-ping>` - a ping that is captured and sent after Firefox crashes.
-* :doc:`uitour-ping` - a ping submitted via the UITour API
 * ``activation`` - *planned* - sent right after installation or profile creation
 * ``upgrade`` - *planned* - sent right after an upgrade
-* :doc:`heartbeat-ping` - contains information on Heartbeat surveys
-* :doc:`deletion <deletion-ping>` - sent when FHR upload is disabled, requesting deletion of the data associated with this user
+* :doc:`deletion <../data/deletion-ping>` - sent when FHR upload is disabled, requesting deletion of the data associated with this user
+* :doc:`uitour <../data/uitour-ping>` - a ping submitted via the UITour API
+* :doc:`heartbeat <../data/heartbeat-ping>` - contains information on Heartbeat surveys
-* :doc:`sync <sync-ping>` - sent after a sync is completed or fails, contains information on sync errors and performance.
+* :doc:`sync <../data/sync-ping>` - sent after a sync is completed or fails, contains information on sync errors and performance.

+Pings sent from code that ships with Firefox are listed in the :doc:`data documentation <../data/index>`.

 Archiving
 =========